andreped/DMDetect/README.md

 - [x] Test MTL design on the multi-classification tasks
 - [x] Made proper support for MIL classifiers, that works both during training and inference
 - [x] Fix data augmentation scheme in the get_dataset method
+- [x] Updated paths to be more generic
+- [x] Added Jupyter Notebook relevant for deployment on Google Colab
 - [ ] Find the optimal set of augmentation methods
 - [ ] Get access to raw DM images, and test the pipeline across the full image (model trained on patches)
 - [ ] Extract the distrbution between the 5 classes, to be used for balancing classes during training